Introduction

 Day 1: Les Houches – Les Contamines

 You can park your car in the official parking located behind the cable car station of “Le Prarion”.
 It is a free parking spot located at “31 Chemin du Verney du Fouilly, 74310 Les Houches”.
 Once you are there, you will see a sign “TMB parking”.
-Follow it until you see the end of the road. (do not park near the cable car station)
+Follow it until you see the end of the road.
+(Do not park near the cable car station)

 If you arrive from Chamonix, there are free shuttle buses to Les Houches.

 There are many places where you can start the TMB based on where you are staying.
 Generally, it is behind the Bellevue cable car or Le Prarion cable car station.
-First, you need to find a sign that says TMB followed by each time one of those destinations: Col de Voza – Bionnassay – Champel – Tresse – Les Contamines-Montjoie
+First, you need to find a sign that says TMB, followed by each time one of those destinations: Col de Voza – Bionnassay – Champel – Tresse – Les Contamines-Montjoie

-- Highest point: 1653m
+- Highest point: 1,671m

-- Lowest 1000m
+- Lowest point: 1,000m

-At night, stay at the camping or gite le Pontet
+At night, stay at the camping or gite Le Pontet

 - Service: Toilets, hot showers, electricity at the shower area, sinks, café/bar, covered and open area for cooking.